-- Tier 1 Drugs are those that have the lowest copay.
-This tier includes low cost preferred drugs that may be generic, single source brand name drugs or multi-source brand name drugs. - Tier 2 Drugs are those that have higher copays than Tier 1 Drugs, but, lower than Tier 3 Drugs.
-This tier includes preferred drugs that may be generic, single source brand name drugs or multi-source brand name drugs. - Tier 3 Drugs are those that have the higher copays than Tier 2 Drugs, but, lower than Tier 4 Drugs.
-This tier includes non-preferred drugs that may be generic, single source brand name drugs, multi-source brand name drugs and compound medications. - Tier 4 Drugs are specialty drugs.
+- Tier 1 Drugs are those that have the lowest co-payment.
+This tier contains low cost preferred drugs that may be generic, single source brand name drugs, biosimilars, interchangeable biologic products or multi-source brand name drugs. - Tier 2 Drugs are those that have higher copayments than Tier 1 Drugs, but, lower than Tier 3 Drugs.
+This tier may contain preferred drugs that may be generic, single source brand name drugs, biosimilars, interchangeable biologic products or multi-source brand name drugs. - Tier 3 Drugs are those that have the higher copayments than Tier 2 Drugs, but, lower than Tier 4 Drugs.
+This tier may contain higher cost preferred drugs and non-preferred drugs that may be generic, single source brand name drugs, biosimilars, interchangeable biologic products or multi-source brand name drugs. - Tier 4 Drugs are those that have the higher copayments than Tier 3 Drugs.
+This tier may contain higher cost preferred drugs and non-preferred drugs that may be generic, single source brand name drugs, biosimilars, interchangeable biologic products or multi-source brand name drugs.